MicrosoftDocs/learn/learn-pr/azure/azure-sql-high-availability/includes/3-exercise-restore-point-in-time.md

 In this exercise, you'll see how you can recover from a common error by using point in time restore (PITR).
-This process is easy to do in the portal or programmatically, but in this exercise you'll learn how to do it by using the Azure CLI.
+This process is easy to do in the portal or programmatically.
+In this exercise, you'll learn how to do it by using the Azure CLI.

 ## Setup: Use scripts to deploy Azure SQL Database